GuildOfWeavers/galois/bin/README.md

 Vector, matrix, and polynomial operations for certain types of fields have been optimized to make use of WebAssembly.
 This can speed up such operations by a factor of 6x - 10x (depending on the operation, see [performance](#Performance) for more details).
 The optimization is currently available for the following fields:

 * Prime fields with modulus of the form 2<sup>128</sup>-k, where k < 2<sup>64</sup>

-When available, the optimization is enabled automatically.
-To turn the optimization off, pass `null` as the second parameter when creating `FiniteField` objects.

 **Note:** there is currently no way to free memory consumed by WASM modules, so, you might have to periodically re-create `FiniteField` objects to avoid memory leaks.
 This will be addressed in the future versions of this library by relying on [finalizers](https://v8.dev/features/weak-references), which should be available in major JS engines soon.